Wizarding World of Harry Potter Tips

 No trip to The Wizarding World of Harry Potter is complete without trying the Butterbeer.
 It’s delicious and worth the price of admission on its own!

-Butterbeer is non-alcoholic creamy butterscotch soda comes in both a cold and frozen variety.
+Butterbeer is non-alcoholic creamy butterscotch soda that comes in both a cold and frozen variety.
 Its sold through the Harry Potter areas of Universal and some of the locations give you a replica goblet or beer stein souvenir to go with your beverage.
 This sweet treat is not to be missed!

 Butterbeer is very popular and you will encounter long lines where it is sold.
 We recommend that you make your way over to the Hog’s Head pub in Hogsmeade because 1. the lines will be shorter and 2. you can sit your Butterbeer in the cool air-conditioned pub or out on the pub’s back porch (great views of the lagoon!).
 If you find yourself craving Butterbeer while in Diagon Alley, then head over to The Hopping Pot or the Fountain of Fair Fortune.